lean-dojo/LeanDojo/docs/source/user-guide.rst

 Source files of lean-liquid itself are in :file:`lean-liquid/src`.
 Mathlib and other dependencies (if any) are in :file:`lean-liquid/_target/deps`.

-In Lean 4, dependencies are storied in :file:`lake-packages` instead of :file:`_target/deps`.
+In Lean 4, dependencies are stored in :file:`lake-packages` instead of :file:`_target/deps`.

 In LeanDojo, traced repos are implemented by the :class:`lean_dojo.data_extraction.traced_data.TracedRepo` class.